 Naraan Tul Market

 I didn’t find much in the way of handicrafts so don’t go there expecting to find souvenirs.
+This is a market for locals, not tourists.
 Be more wary of your purse and belongings at Naraan Tul, there are incidents of pickpocketing.

 It’s also further out from the center of the city so you’ll need to get a ride there and back.
-There’s a strange trick of how to get around in UB.
+You can ask your guesthouse to help you with that.
+But if you’d like to try the mongolian way, there’s a strange trick of how to get around in UB.
 You basically hold your hand out in the street, at waist level and face down, and you can hail a “taxi” which are usually unmarked Priuses.

 To be honest, I mostly walked but I met another woman who’d been living in UB and she said that’s basically how everyone gets around.
+I took one with her!
 The drivers probably won’t speak English though, so have a landmark on your phone that you can show them.

 You could also download this excellent audiobook for those long drives and downtime.